tfardet/NNGT/doc/user/install.rst

 ------------------------

 * matplotlib_ (optional but will limit the functionalities if not present)
-* `peewee` for database features
 * shapely_ for complex spatial embedding
+* `peewee>3` for database features

 .. note::
-    If they are not present on your computer, `pip` will directly try to install the three first libraries, however:
+    If they are not present on your computer, `pip` will directly try to install scipy and numpy, however:

     * `lapack <http://www.netlib.org/lapack/>`_ is necessary for `scipy` and `pip` cannot install it on its own
-    * you will have to install the graph library yourself (only `networkx` can be installed directly using `pip`)
+    * if you want advanced network analysis features, you will have to install the graph library yourself (only `networkx` can be installed directly using `pip`)

 Simple install
 ==============